 Yesterday, Loop day three, we left the Joliet town wall around 8:00 with a group of other loopers.
 By law, the Joliet drawbridges could not open until after 8:30, giving priority to rush-hour car traffic.

-Traveling with a pack of other Looper boats was a learning experience for me.
-I’m used to setting my own pace, but most of the day we followed the pace of the trawlers (popular looper boat style with a single small diesel engine) that can’t go faster than 8 to 10 mph.
+Traveling with a flotilla of other Looper boats was a learning experience.
+I’m used to setting my own (fast) pace, but most of the day we followed the slower pace of the trawlers, popular looper boats with a small single diesel engine that typically travel at 8-10 mph.

 With that many boats in nearby water, I learned to be careful about my wake (“slow ‘er down, cap’n”).
 And both of us learned the value of communication by VHF radio about expected waits for bridges, locks, plans to pass another boat on one side or the other, and general courtesies. (“Ruby Street bridge, this is R&R, thanks for the lift!”)